thir13en/networking-concepts/README.md

 * RPC
 In distributed computing, a remote procedure call (RPC) is when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.

+* LDAP
+The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
+Domain Directory services play an important role in developing intranet and Internet applications by allowing the sharing of information about users, systems, networks, services, and applications throughout the network.
+As, directory services may provide any organized set of records, often with a hierarchical structure, such as a corporate email directory.
+Similarly, a telephone directory is a list of subscribers with an address and a phone number.